EndoFree Plasmid Kits

 EndoFree Plasmid Kits provide rapid, anion-exchange-based endotoxin-free plasmid DNA purification.
 QIAfilter Cartridges enable fast lysate clearing by filtration.
-DNA yields up to 500 μg (Maxi), 2.5 mg (Mega), or 10 mg (Giga) are achieved.
 The purified DNA exceeds the purity obtained by 2 x CsCl gradient centrifugation and is suitable for advanced transfection-grade applications.
+The EndoFree Plasmid Buffer Set can be used for preparations of 10 mega or 5 giga transfection-grade plasmid or cosmid DNA preparations.

-EndoFree Plasmid Giga Kit are intended for molecular biology applications.
+EndoFree Plasmid Kits are intended for molecular biology applications.
 These products are not intended for the diagnosis, prevention, or treatment of a disease.

-The EndoFree Plasmid Giga Kit integrates an efficient endotoxin removal step into the plasmid purification procedure — no additional extractions or affinity columns to remove lipopolysaccharides are required.
-Bacterial lysates are cleared by filtration with the QIAfilter Mega-Giga Cartridge, and plasmid DNA is purified on gravity-flow QIAGEN-tip 10000 anion-exchange tips.
-Up to 10 mg DNA can be purified from 2.5 liters.
+The EndoFree Plasmid Kits integrate an efficient endotoxin removal step into the plasmid purification procedure — no additional extractions or affinity columns to remove lipopolysaccharides are required.
+Bacterial lysates are cleared by filtration with a QIAfilter Mega-Giga or Maxi Cartridge, and plasmid DNA is purified on gravity-flow QIAGEN-tips containing anion-exchange resin.
+Yields of up to 10 mg (giga), 2.5 mg (mega), and 500 μg (maxi) purified DNA are achieved from culture (culture volumes depend on plasmid copy number, size of insert, host strain, and culture medium).
 Purified DNA is endotoxin free (<0.1 EU/µg DNA).

 The level of endotoxin contamination in purified plasmid DNA depends on the purification method used (see table "Endotoxin levels in plasmid preparations").
 Silica-slurry–purified DNA exhibits extremely high endotoxin levels.
 QIAGEN, QIAfilter, and HiSpeed Plasmid Kits and 2x CsCl ultracentrifugation yield very pure DNA with relatively low levels of endotoxin.
 EndoFree Plasmid Kits include an integrated endotoxin-removal step to yield plasmid DNA containing <0.1 EU/µg plasmid DNA.